The Club shall be known as FERRIBY HALL SQUASH AND RACKETBALL CLUB

 The Committee reserves the right to refuse any application for membership without disclosing its reasons.

-b) The Club Membership Year shall run from 1st October to 30th September.
-Existing members wishing to renew their membership for the following year must do so on or before the 1st October.
+b) The Club Membership Year shall run from 1st November.
+Existing members wishing to renew their membership for the following year must do so on or before the 1st November.
 Members not renewing by this date are deemed thereafter to be non-members and may not use the Club or participate in Club activities, except as guests.
 Should they subsequently wish to rejoin, they must apply for membership.

 c) New members joining during the year pay a subscription reduced by 25% for each elapsed quarter.

 d) Membership in October shall be free for new members joining in October for the following year.

 e) Members whose use of the Club is restricted to occasional visits because they live elsewhere in the country, shall pay the student rate at the discretion of the Committee.